balena-io/balena-cli/INSTALL-WINDOWS.md

 if needed.
 For older versions of Windows, there are several ssh/OpenSSH clients provided by 3rd parties.

-The `balena ssh` command also requires an SSH key to be added to your balena account: see [SSH Access documentation](https://www.balena.io/docs/learn/manage/ssh-access/).
+The `balena device ssh` command also requires an SSH key to be added to your balena account: see [SSH Access documentation](https://www.balena.io/docs/learn/manage/ssh-access/).
 The `balena key*` command set can also be used to list and manage SSH keys: see `balena help -v`.